Skip to main content

 Financial institutions can tackle the threat of pig butchering scams and other investment schemes to protect their clients.
 Below are some critical steps they can take:

 • Enhance data analytics capabilities: Data is a powerful tool.
-Banks can leverage data analytics to identify unusual patterns and anomalies.
+In fact, banks can leverage data analytics to identify unusual patterns and anomalies.
 Financial institutions can monitor customer behavior and transactional data by implementing robust data analytics tools, like Abrigo Connect, and spot potential pig butchering activities.
 Establishing baseline customer behavior patterns and promptly investigating deviations can help detect and prevent fraudulent activities.

-• Conduct regular employee training: Financial institutions should educate their employees about the risks associated with pig butchering scams, other fraud schemes, and the FinCEN red flags.
+• Conduct regular employee training and include pig butchering scams: Financial institutions should educate their employees about the risks associated with pig butchering scams, other fraud schemes, and the FinCEN red flags.
 Building a culture of awareness and accountability empowers employees to be the first line of defense against fraudulent activity.
 Staffing shortages in AML and fraud departments of financial institutions are well publicized, so make sure you have adequate staffing levels to perform well.

 • Educate customers and members: Provide educational opportunities for your community so they know when to say “no” to investment scams.
 Explain the types of fraud schemes circulating.
 Help them understand cryptocurrency so they don’t fall victim to these scams.
 The goodwill your institution will gain in the community will be invaluable.